-Moreover, the rationale for applying a 7.5% LGD on the Optimistic and 15% on the Base scenarios is that LGD on BDL Current Accounts is interconnected with LGD on Eurobonds.
-If the deficit on the BDL foreign currency gap would partly be funded by the Government (or through customer deposit conversion and /or haircut), in which case a higher haircut on Lebanese Government bonds may be needed, a lower than 30% haircut on the bank's deposits could be applied.
-Hence a maximum LGD of 30% is assumed and a lower LGD to the remaining scenarios, on the assumption that the bondholders will cover the losses.
+Moreover, the rationale for applying a 7.5% LGD on the Optimistic and 15% on the Base scenarios is that LGD on BDL Current Accounts will be reduced through funding by the Government (or through customer deposit conversion and /or haircut) which might result in a lower than 30% haircut on the bank's deposits.
+Hence a maximum LGD of 30% is assumed and a lower LGD to the remaining scenarios, on the assumption that the bondholders might not recover their full balances.

-- -For the mandatory reserves in foreign currency held with the Central Bank of Lebanon, considering that they are still unused, and in an attempt to be prudent, the subsidiary's management used an LGD of 3.6% for both the Optimistic and Base scenarios and 12.4% for the Downside scenario. - -For the long term placements in foreign currency held with the Central Bank of Lebanon and Certificates of Deposit (CDs) in foreign currency, considering the longer term nature of these accounts the subsidiary's management has determined that in the Base and Optimistic scenarios, the long term placements and CDs will suffer a haircut equal to the BDL gap deficit, i.e. 27%, while in the downside scenario they will suffer the same haircut as the current account balances of 30%. - -The regulatory governing body, namely the Central Bank of Lebanon imposed in the Intermediate circular 567 issued on 26 August 2020 a minimum regulatory ECL using present LGDs which is not constituted in the above-mentioned scenarios and is by far less than the weighted ECL calculated and booked by management.
+- For the mandatory reserves in foreign currency held with the Central Bank of Lebanon, considering that they are still unused, and in an attempt to be prudent, the Subsidiary's management used an LGD of 3.6% for both the Optimistic and Base scenarios and 11% for the Downside scenario (LGD of 3.6% for both the Optimistic and Base scenarios and 12.4% for the Downside scenario as at 31 December 2020). - For the long-term placements in foreign currency held with the Central Bank of Lebanon and Certificates of deposit (CDs) in foreign currency, considering the longer-term nature of these accounts the subsidiary's management has determined the haircut to be equal to the Central Bank of Lebanon deficit adjusted by the loans to commercial banks outstanding at the Central Bank of Lebanon balance sheet.
+A three scenarios were used for the loans outstanding to commercial banks optimistic, base and adverse with a weighing loss of 25%, 50% and 100% respectively on this account balance as at 31 December 2021.
+Based on the above scenarios the Bank applied a revised Central Bank foreign currency gap deficit equivalent to 20.8% for the optimistic scenario, 25% for the base line scenario and 32.9% on the downside.
+(27% for the base and optimistic scenario and 30% for the downside scenario as at 31 December 2020).

+The regulatory governing body, namely the Central Bank of Lebanon imposed in the Intermediate circular 567 issued on 26 August 2020 a minimum regulatory ECL using present LGDs which is not constituted in the above-mentioned scenarios and is by far less than the weighted ECL calculated and booked by management.